bakks/butterfish/README.md

 ### What can you do with Butterfish Shell?

+Once you run `butterfish shell` you can do the following things from the command line:

 -   "Give me a command to do x"
 -   "Why did that command fail?"
 -   "!Run make in this directory, debug problems" (this acts as an agent)